mvdkleijn/tinymce/readme.txt

 2 - You can upgrade the TinyMCE version that this plugin uses at any time yourself by downloading
     the latest TinyMCE version and unpacking it to the tinymce subdirectory of this plugin.

+    If you want to keep intact the protection of PHP code, you will need to backup the codeprotect TinyMCE plugin.
+You can find this in ..../tinymce/jscripts/tiny_mce/plugins